Getting started

 Variables

-A variable must start with a letter or the symbol _, and can be followed by any number of letters, digits or the symbol _.
-The name of variables is case-sensitive, which means that myvar and Myvar are treated as different variables.
-Variables can be declared using the var keyword.
+All programming languages allow you to store and refer to values using variables.
+A variable must start with a letter (upper case or lower case) and can followed by any letter, any digit or the symbol _.
+Additionally, it can end with the symbol $.
+The name of variables is case-sensitive, which means that myvar and Myvar are treated as two different variables.
+To create a new variable, simply assign a value to it using the assignment operator =: if the variable doesn’t exist, it will be created:

 x = "hello"